Perfect Chewy Brownies

 So it’s probably not surprising that we’re using characteristics of both fudgy and cakey brownies in these perfect middle-of-the-road rich chocolatey all-people-pleasing brownies.

-Let’s also talk about another… non-traditional ingredient.
+Let’s also talk about another non-traditional ingredient.
 These brownies contain heavy cream.
-It’s not a usual ingredient in brownies, and I just want to point it out because it’s not a typo.
+It’s not a usual ingredient in brownies, and it’s the secret to getting the perfect chewy texture.
+Why are we adding heavy cream?
+It’s time for my favorite subject… kitchen chemistry!

 Because these brownies use melted butter, everything can be whisked by hand — my favorite kind of baking!

-I alway prefer to melt the butter and chocolate together over the stove for better control, so this is actually a two-bowl recipe, but still – it’s easy, it comes together quickly, and it’s even better than boxed mix.
+I always prefer to melt the butter, chocolate, and heavy cream together over the stove for better control, so this is actually a two-bowl recipe, but still – it’s easy, it comes together quickly, and it’s even better than boxed mix.
+(And if you prefer, you can use a microwave to melt together the butter and chocolate – just use a low power and stop frequently to stir!)

 Adjusting Brownie Recipe Size

-This recipe bakes in a 9×13-inch pan.
-If you don’t need this many brownies at once, I still always recommend baking the full recipe and either passing on half to friends or neighbors, or freezing half for later.
+This recipe is baked in a 9×13-inch pan.
+If you don’t need this many brownies at once, I still always recommend baking the full recipe and either passing on half to friends or neighbors or freezing half for later.

 For a smaller size, this recipe can be scaled down to two-thirds of the original recipe and baked in a 9×9-inch square pan.